Neighbourhood Plan

 A Neighbourhood Plan cannot stop development: it must support the strategic needs set out in the Local Plan.
 This means it cannot prevent development identified in the Local Plan; there are no sites allocated by SDC in their draft Local Plan, although this has yet to be examined.
 Housing developments have recently been granted permission by SDC at Salts Farm depot (26 units), Fawkham Manor hospital (26 units) and Gay Dawn Farm (9 units).

-How has it been put together?
+How was it been put together?

 Fawkham Parish Council set up a Steering Group of Parish Councillors and local residents to develop the Neighbourhood Plan.
 The Draft Plan has been shaped by the views of residents and brings together results of our community engagement workshops and surveys, and evidence gathered by our volunteer Steering Group.
 We have been supported in this by a professional planning consultant.

-How has the community been involved?
+How was the community been involved?

 • A formal consultation on a draft Plan in the summer of 2023, which included exhibitions detailing its content at the village hall and a questionnaire seeking feedback.
 73 questionnaires were returned to us, 68 of which were from residents